linrongbin16/fzfx.nvim/docs/GenericSchema.md

 ## Previewer

-A **previewer** is a shell command that read current line and generate the preview contents for (the right side of) the fzf binary.
+A **previewer** is a shell command that uses current line as input, and generates contents for the fzf binary preview window (in the right side).

+Similar to provider, previewer also runs the `nvim --headless -l` shell command to generate preview contents.

 We have below types of previewers:

-- Command previewer: a lua function to run and returns a shell command (as a string or a string list), then execute and generate the preview contents for fzf.
+- Command previewer: A lua function that runs and returns a shell command (as a string or a string list), then executes and generates the contents for fzf's preview window.
-- List previewer: a lua function to run and directly returns the preview contents for fzf.
+- List previewer: A lua function that runs and directly returns the preview contents (in lines) for fzf.
-- Buffer file previewer: a nvim buffer to show the file contents.
+- Buffer file previewer: A nvim buffer to show the file contents, which enables support for nvim current colorscheme.

 ```lua
 --- @alias fzfx.CommandPreviewer fun(line:string?,context:fzfx.PipelineContext?):string?